Dharmaraja College: Notable alumni

 Former students of the college are known as Old Rajans.
 The highest-ranking official amongst the Old Rajans is William Gopallawa (who subsequently attended St. Anthony's College, Kandy), and was the first President of Sri Lanka and the last Governor-General of Ceylon.

+Pujith Jayasundara, the 34th Inspector-General of Police (IGP) from 2016 to 2020, and Air Chief Marshal Sudarshana Pathirana, the 18th Commander of the Air Force from 2020 to 2023 were also Old Rajans.

+Other notable alumni (a.k.a.
+Rajans) include A. E. Goonesinha, T.B Kehelgamuwa, Chamara Kapugedera, Sudarshana Pathirana and the current Speaker of the Parliament of Sri Lanka Dr. Jagath Wickremerathna and others.